rzk-lang/sHoTT/src/simplicial-hott/04-extension-types.rzk.md

 we have the inbuilt extension types `(t : ψ) → A [ϕ t ↦ σ t]` (for every `σ : ϕ → A`).

-We show that these extensions types are equivalent to the fibers of the canonical restriction map `(ψ → A) → (ϕ → A)`, which we can view as the types  of "extension up to homotopy".
+We show that these extension types are equivalent to the fibers of the canonical restriction map `(ψ → A) → (ϕ → A)`, which we can view as the types  of "extension up to homotopy".